 Include at your own risk.
 This is the song where your focus will shift from spookiness towards horror and violence.

-With a darker tone, this 1993 protest song takes attention of the Halloween crowd as it associates heartless fellows with zombies.
+With a darker tone, this 1993 protest song takes the attention of the Halloween crowd as it associates heartless fellows with zombies.

 Still, you can choose to miss the background and focus on the zombie part.